 The quick and easy answer to this question: with a simple click of the remote control!
 All kidding aside, there are several items you should be aware of if you are planning to install a gas fireplace insert.
 And, even if you already have a gas insert installed, there are safety, performance and maintenance issues to follow.
 Please take a few minutes and finish reading this article.

-Before we discuss how a gas insert works, we need to determine if one can safely be installed in your existing wood burning fireplace.
+Before we discuss how a gas insert works, we need to determine if one can safely be installed in your existing masonry fireplace.
 The critical dimensions of the existing wood burning fireplace to determine the size of gas insert that will fit are as follows: